IndiGo: Logo and livery

-Financials and operations
+Operations and financials

 IndiGo became one of the fastest growing low-cost carriers in the world and the largest airline in India.
 Its success has been attributed to its unique business model which reduces costs.
 The airline operates a single type of aircraft, the Airbus A320 family, in similar seating configuration which simplifies crew training and maintenance.
 The airline strikes bulk deals with Airbus, reducing unit costs.
 The airline targets a quick, 20-minute turn-around time to prepare the aircraft for the next flight, ensuring planes fly about 12 hours per day.
 Employees share multiple roles with a check-in staff doubling as baggage handlers.
-In July 2023, Indian aviation watchdog Directorate General of Civil Aviation imposed a ₹30 lakh fine on IndiGo for certain systemic deficiencies concerning documentation pertaining to operations, training, and engineering procedures.
-Also, in March 2025, the Income Tax department imposed a penalty of ₹944.20 crore on InterGlobe Aviation, IndiGo's parent company, for the assessment year 2021-22.
+In July 2023, Indian aviation watchdog DGCA imposed a ₹3 million fine on IndiGo for certain systemic deficiencies concerning documentation pertaining to operations, training, and engineering procedures.
+Also, in March 2025, the Income Tax Department imposed a penalty of ₹9.44 billion on InterGlobe Aviation, IndiGo's parent company, for the assessment year 2021–22.

 The key trends for IndiGo are (as of the financial year ending 31 March):